China's highest producer inflation in over 12 years highlights global price pressures

 On a monthly basis, the PPI rose 1.6%, up from a 0.9% uptick in April.

-Coal-fired power plants also stocked up on thermal coal to meet surging electricity demand during the summer peak, resulting in a 10.6% month-on-month increase in prices in the coal mining and washing sector, up from 2.8% the previous month, said Dong Lijuan, senior statistician at the NBS.
+Power plants also stocked up on thermal coal to meet surging electricity demand during summer, resulting in a 10.6% month-on-month increase in prices in the coal mining and washing sector, up from 2.8% the previous month, said Dong Lijuan, senior statistician at the NBS.

 Prices for commodities including coal, steel, iron ore and copper, which affect the PPI, have surged this year, fuelled by post-lockdown recoveries in demand and ample global liquidity.

-Higher commodity prices and low bases last year could further drive up China’s producer price inflation in the second and third quarters, China’s central bank has said.
+China’s imports in value terms grew at their fastest pace in 10 years in May, boosted by Chinese purchases of raw materials.

-Chinese policymakers have pledged to take measures to cool red hot commodity prices and prevent them being passed on to consumers, while the state planner has said China will strengthen price controls of iron ore, copper, corn and other commodities.
+Chinese policymakers have pledged to take measures to cool commodity prices and prevent them from being passed on to consumers.

-NBS data also showed China’s consumer price index (CPI) rose 1.3% in May in annual terms, up from a 0.9% gain in April but lower than the 1.6% forecast in the Reuters poll.
+Recent gains in the yuan had stirred speculation over whether policymakers wanted a stronger currency to offset growing imported price pressures, but the central bank told Reuters this week it will not use the exchange rate as a tool.

 Non-food prices, including airfares, gasoline and diesel prices, accelerated to 5.5%, likely bolstered by China’s Labour Day Holiday at the start of May.